duffee/Mojolicious_session_example/docs/Lightning_Talk.md

-# Learning to Manage Sessions with Mojolicious - Lightning talk
+# Learning to Manage Sessions with Mojolicious - Lightning talk, Mojoconf 2018

-**Tl;dr - we need more Hubris - specifically intermediate Hubris**
+**Tl;dr - we need more Hubris⁰ - specifically intermediate Hubris**

 There’s plenty of good, basic documentation and there is sufficient high-level documentation to make things work, but it’s all over the place.